metrorailings/OwlBlog/content/posts/2022-circa-millions-week-7-predictions.md

 ##### _Injuries_

 So Mark Andrews, Rashod Bateman, Justin Houston, and Marcus Peters practiced in limited capacity on Friday.
 Their status is questionable.
-It's worth noting that John Harbaugh seemed to have intended for certain players to practice less this week given their Thursday match next week, so all players are eligible to play.
+It's worth noting that John Harbaugh seemed to have intended for certain players to practice less this week given their Thursday match next week, so all players are plausible to play.

 Browns may miss Jadaveon Clowney yet again, not that it seems to matter much.